Chapter 2

 He snorts.
 “Didn’t know my quarters had become an extension of your office.”

 “This project has cost nearly a fifth of global GDP.
-Until last month, you were just a footnote in it.
+You, Adam, were never meant to be more than a contingency—a footnote.
+But contingencies don’t get to choose their roles.
 Let’s call it...
-Central Governance's due diligence.”
+Central Governance’s due diligence.”

+He forces a shrug.
 “Fair enough, I suppose,” he concedes.
-“What did AURA pick up?”
+“What did AURA say?”

 “Irregular sleep patterns.
 Increased restlessness.
 Elevated heart rate during REM cycles.”

-She pauses.
-“And you’ve been talking in your sleep.”
+She pauses before adding, “And you’ve been talking in your sleep.”

 “Hard to say.
 It’s mostly gibberish.
 Except this morning.”